espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

 You can find meaning of errors or warnings when they appear at the bottom of ESP-BLE-MESH stack.

-5.1 What is the meaning of warning :code:`ran out of retransmit attempts`?
+5.1 What Is the Meaning of Warning ``ran out of retransmit attempts``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    When the node transmits a segmented message, and due to some reasons, the receiver doesn't receive the complete message.
+    When the node transmits a segmented message, and due to some reasons, the receiver does not receive the complete message.
 Then the node will retransmit the message.
 When the retransmission count reaches the maximum number, which is 4 currently, then this warning will appear.

-5.2 What is the meaning of warning :code:`Duplicate found in Network Message Cache`?
+5.2 What Is the Meaning of Warning  ``Duplicate found in Network Message Cache``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     When the node receives a message, it will compare the message with the ones stored in the network cache.
 If the same has been found in the cache, which means it has been received before, then the message will be dropped.

-5.3 What is the meaning of warning :code:`Incomplete timer expired`?
+5.3 What Is the Meaning of Warning  ``Incomplete timer expired``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    When the node doesn't receive all the segments of a segmented message during a certain period (e.g. 10 seconds), then the Incomplete timer will expire and this warning will appear.
+    When the node does not receive all the segments of a segmented message during a certain period (e.g., 10 seconds), then the Incomplete timer will expire and this warning will appear.

-5.4 What is the meaning of warning :code:`No matching TX context for ack`?
+5.4 What Is the Meaning of Warning  ``No matching TX context for ack``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    When the node receives a segment ack and it doesn't find any self-send segmented message related with this ack, then this warning will appear.
+    When the node receives a segment ack and it does not find any self-send segmented message related with this ack, then this warning will appear.

-5.5 What is the meaning of warning :code:`No free slots for new incoming segmented messages`?
+5.5 What Is the Meaning of Warning  ``No free slots for new incoming segmented messages``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     When the node has no space for receiving new segmented message, this warning will appear.
 Users can make the space larger through the configuration :ref:`CONFIG_BLE_MESH_RX_SEG_MSG_COUNT`.

-5.6 What is the meaning of error :code:`Model not bound to Appkey 0x0000`？
+5.6 What Is the Meaning of Error ``Model not bound to Appkey 0x0000``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     When the node sends messages with a model and the model has not been bound to the AppKey with AppKey Index 0x000, then this error will appear.

-5.7 What is the meaning of error :code:`Busy sending message to DST xxxx`?
+5.7 What Is the Meaning of Error ``Busy sending message to DST xxxx``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

    This error means client model of the node has transmitted a message to the target node and now is waiting for a response, users can not send messages to the same node with the same unicast address.
 After the corresponding response is received or timer is expired, then another message can be sent.